-This follow-up review was limited in scope covering only the actions taken by management to address the original audit findings and recommendations stated in the Objective and Scope section of this report.
+This was a limited scope follow-up review covering only the actions taken by administration to address the original audit findings and recommendations stated in the Objective and Scope section of this report.
 No representations of assurance are made to other areas or periods not covered by this follow-up review.